 College – Is It Still Essential and Worth The Cost?

-College is life defining and important, especially if you want to be the best dui attorney los angeles has.
+College is life defining and important, especially if you want to be the best HVAC SEO company.
 But, has that changed over the years?
 We don’t need to speculate, numbers are what matters.
 College tuition continues to increase, along with student debt.
 In fact, the growth rate of college tuition has outpaced housing prices and medical care, for example, by a wide margin.
 Not everyone is lucky enough or able to get a scholarship and most people want a college degree, as it is considered somewhat of a ticket into the world of business.
 But, is the job market really in desperate need of college graduates, as we are often lead to believe?

 Raising tuition fees and student loans that most people don’t pay off until their 30’s or even late 40’s are not the only and, arguably, not the biggest problem nowadays, when it comes to the education system.
 Education in itself has been significantly dumbed-down and some degrees, that are virtually printed out, are practically useless – they don’t mean a thing in the job market.
 Therefore, it comes as no surprise that tradesman are among the highest earners in the entire United States of America.
 The cost of learning a trade is, especially when compared to ridiculously high college tuition fees, minimal.
 The job market is flooded with liberal arts and humanity studies graduates who have nowhere to go and not everyone can be an engineer or an IT expert.